lechmazur/buyout_game/README.md

    Each active seat gets one public statement and the scheduled simultaneous private DM subrounds.

 3. **Transfers**
    Transfers are binding, integer-only, and private.
-Each seat may target at most **2** distinct recipients in the phase.
+Each seat may target at most **2** distinct recipients in the phase, and the later public balance update shows the net effect without fully revealing who paid whom.

+   Ordinary promises are non-binding.
+The binding economic actions in the protocol are transfers, structured settlement submissions, and fallback buyout bids.

 4. **Elimination**
    Seats vote publicly.
 Tie-break speeches and tie-break votes are used when needed.

 5. **Final two**
    The finalists get **2** private negotiation rounds, then simultaneous settlement submissions, then a capped sealed buyout fallback if settlement fails.
+Settlement payments and fallback bids are bounded by current balances and the underlying prize gap, so the finale cannot create arbitrary value.

 6. **Public endgame disclosure**
    After finalist-controlled placement is fixed, the benchmark publicly discloses the economics, the finalists make short public appeals, and the eliminated jurors split only a bounded reserved bonus pool.
+Jurors cannot overturn who got 1st and 2nd; they only reallocate that reserved bonus after placement is fixed.

 7. **Canonical scoring**
    The benchmark ranks seats by **final wealth**, not by raw finish order.
 Across games, complete mirrored 2-game match packs are the canonical rating units.